ryanjeffares/poise/README.md

 * For loops
     * Make sure everything's working fine for more collections we add
 * Parameter packing and unpacking
+    * Expand unpacking to collections
+    * Return multiple values, this is a pack
 * Multiple assignments on one line (`a, b, = b, a`)
 * `Any` type keyword for implementing dot functions on any variable
 * Union type annotation so that we can implement functions on multiple collections
     * If we're going to do this, maybe reverse the type -> function association so that we're not duplicating functions
+    * Also, when we revisit extension functions, do full UFCS
 * Break statements
 * Classes
     * Member variable access as well as extension function access